 What GPA Do I Need to Get Into UCLA?

-You’ll need to be at the top of your class to have a chance of being admitted to UCLA.
-You'll need nearly straight A's in all your classes to compete with other applicants, as the average unweighted GPA of UCLA admitted applicants is 4.0 and the average weighted GPA is 4.64.
+You'll need to be at the top of your class to have a chance of being admitted to UCLA.
+You'll need nearly straight As in all your classes to compete with other applicants since the average unweighted GPA of students admitted into UCLA is a 3.9.